LilaShiba/SND_Agents/README.md

  <br>
   <br>

 In this world, foundational models had become a crucial part of our daily lives.
 Companies like Google, with its vast user base, relied on these models to power their search engines.
-With each passing day, the impact of foundational models on society grew more profound.\n\nHowever, as with any powerful tool, the deployment of foundational models came with both opportunities and risks.
+With each passing day, the impact of foundational models on society grew more profound.
+However, as with any powerful tool, the deployment of foundational models came with both opportunities and risks.
 The creators of these models recognized that the responsibility lay not only in building them, but also in their careful curation and adaptation.
 They understood that the ultimate source of data for training foundational models was people, and it was crucial to consider the potential benefits and harms that could befall them.
  <br>
   <br>

 Thoughtful data curation became an integral part of the responsible development of AI systems.
 The creators realized that the quality and nature of the foundation on which these models stood had to be understood and characterized.
-After all, poorly-constructed foundations could lead to disastrous consequences, while well-executed foundations could serve as a reliable bedrock for future applications.\n\nAs the next five years unfolded, the integration of foundational models into real-world deployments reached new heights.
+After all, poorly-constructed foundations could lead to disastrous consequences, while well-executed foundations could serve as a reliable bedrock for future applications.
+As the next five years unfolded, the integration of foundational models into real-world deployments reached new heights.
 The impact on people became even more far-reaching.
 These models were no longer limited to language tasks; their scope expanded to encompass a multitude of applications.
 They became the backbone of various AI systems, shaping the way we interacted with technology on a daily basis.
  <br>
   <br>

 However, the true nature of these foundational models remained a mystery.
 Researchers, foundation model providers, application developers, policymakers, and society at large grappled with the question of trustworthiness.
-It became a critical problem to address, as the consequences of relying on faulty foundations could have severe implications for individuals and communities.\n\nIn this evolving landscape, humans played a crucial role.
+It became a critical problem to address, as the consequences of relying on faulty foundations could have severe implications for individuals and communities.
+In this evolving landscape, humans played a crucial role.
 They were not only the providers of data but also the recipients of the benefits and harms that emerged from the deployment of foundational models.
 It was their responsibility to ensure that these models were used ethically and responsibly.
  <br>
   <br>